 Historical note and terminology

 Definitions.
 Pain is generally defined as an unpleasant sensory and emotional experience associated with actual or potential tissue damage or described in terms of such damage.
+Pain can be acute or chronic.
+Acute nociceptive pain due to inflammation can also become chronic inflammatory pain.
 Further definitions are used for special types of pain.
 Terminology is covered further in other MedLink Neurology articles on pain: chronic pain, central neuropathic pain, phantom limb pain, and cancer pain.

 Pain in antiquity.
 In ancient societies, pain was thought to be a result of external magical forces.
 Ayurvedic medicine in India included the use of herbals as analgesics, and acupuncture was used for relieving pain in ancient China.
 Aristotle (384 BC to 322 BC) theorized that pain was the opposite of "pleasure" and apart from the traditional "5 senses."
 The use of natural electricity for pain was documented in the first century.
 Intractable headache was treated with the discharge of the organ of electric fishes.